lucasguffroy59/tgtg-batch/README.md

 You know have a local DynamoDB service up & running.

-- Optional : GUI
+##### Install Dynamo GUI

-You can work with a pretty useful DDynamoDB GUI for your local interactions with dynamo.
+You can work with a pretty useful DynamoDB GUI for your local interactions with dynamo.
 Simply install the lib globally :

 `npm i -g dynamodb-admin`